EvanDaley/electron-applescript-runner/README.md

 ## Usage

 This project makes it easy to write automation scripts on mac, and trigger them with a minimal amount of keystrokes.
-I use it to set custom window configurations, just straight to specific conversations, control music, open specific apps, open specific urls in chrome, and more.
+I use it to set custom window configurations, just straight to specific conversations, control music, open specific apps, open specific urls in chrome, and more using 2 to 3 keystrokes per operation.

 ![Running app](AppDescription.png)